 Two exhibits per class allowed for classes 375-378.
+Remember to sign all artwork.

 - Drawing: expressive work in pencil, charcoal, felt-tip pen, colored chalk, pastel, brush and ink.
-Entries must be framed or mounted on sturdy background. - Painting: expressive work in oil, watercolor, acrylic, or mixed media.
-Exhibit must be framed or mounted on sturdy background. - Graphic/Prints: any printing process that duplicates one or more identical images, such as linoleum cut, wood cut, stencil, silk screen, etching, "found" objects making an inked imprint (border designs, stripes, panels, all-over repeats or free open designs).
-Appropriately displayed, matted or framed, and ready for display. - Sculpture: materials used may be wood, stone, clay, original cast plaster, paper mache, metal (sheet or wire), fibers, fabric, or fiberglass, or a combination of these.
+Entries must be framed or 375 mounted on sturdy background. - 376 Painting: expressive work in oil, watercolor, acrylic, or mixed media.
+Exhibit must be framed or mounted on sturdy background. - 377 Graphic/Prints: any printing process that duplicates one or more identical images, such as linoleum cut, wood cut, stencil, silk screen, etching, "found" objects making an inked imprint (border designs, stripes, panels, all-over repeats or free open designs).
+Appropriately displayed, matted or framed, and ready for display. - 378 Sculpture: materials used may be wood, stone, clay, original cast plaster, paper mache, metal (sheet or wire), fibers, fabric, or fiberglass, or a combination of these.
 Processes: carved, modeled, fired, soldered, glued, molded, laminated, nailed, sewn, etc. (two exhibits allowed).